friendly/vcdExtra/docs/reference/CrabSatellites.md

 ## Source

 Table 4.3 in Agresti (2002).
-This dataset was taken from the countreg, which is not on CRAN
+This dataset was taken from the countreg package, which is not on CRAN

 ## Details